joelnewcomer/belton/wp-content/plugins/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==

+= 4.0.2 =
+* Removed couple of error notices in the code.
+* Improved the support for page builders.
+* Improvements to the Polylang setting.

+= 4.0.1 =
+* The plugin can now be uninstalled.

 = 4.0 =
 * Legacy code has been removed.
 If you have a version older than 3.6, update first to 3.6.2.2 to guarantee smooth upgrade process.